pymanopt/pymanopt/docs/autodiff.rst

 on how points are represented.

-New backends can be created by inheriting from the :class:`pymanopt.autodiff.backends._backend._Backend` class, and creating a backend decorator using :func:`pymanopt.autodiff.backend_decorator_factory`.
+New backends can be created by inheriting from the :class:`pymanopt.autodiff.backends._backend.Backend` class, and creating a backend decorator using :func:`pymanopt.autodiff.backend_decorator_factory`.

 .. automodule:: pymanopt.autodiff